Wind-dust/thunderstorm-rain expected in various parts of country

 Temperature of some major cities recorded this morning:

-Islamabad twenty degree centigrade, Lahore twenty-one, Karachi twenty-nine, Peshawar twenty-two, Quetta seventeen, Gilgit nineteen, Murree eleven and Muzaffarabad eighteen degree centigrade.
+Islamabad and Peshawar ninteen degree centigrade, Lahore eighteen, Karachi thirty, Quetta and Gilgit seventeen, Murree ten and Muzaffarabad sixteen degree centigrade.

 Temperature recorded this morning:

-Srinagar and Anantnag ten degree centigrade, Jammu twenty-one, Leh four, Pulwama, Shopian and Baramula nine degree centigrade.
+Srinagar, Pulwama and Baramula twelve degree centigrade, Jammu twenty, Leh seven, Shopian and Anantnag eleven degree centigrade.